jspinak/brobot/docs/docs/01-getting-started/pathfinding.md

 Brobot's pathfinding system is designed to handle the reality of modern GUIs where actions often activate multiple UI elements simultaneously.
 Unlike traditional page-based navigation where you go from Page A to Page B, real applications often display multiple panels, sidebars, and overlays at once.

-**Key Insight**: In Brobot, there is no concept of a "primary target state" in transitions.
+In Brobot 1.1.0, there is no concept of a "primary target state" in transitions.
 All states activated by a transition are treated equally for pathfinding purposes.

 ## How Pathfinding Works